 When you consume alcohol, it is absorbed into your bloodstream through the walls of your stomach and small intestine.
 The rate at which alcohol is absorbed depends on several factors, including the type of alcohol, your body composition, and whether you've eaten recently.
 Once in the bloodstream, alcohol is transported to your liver, where it is metabolized.

-1. Eat Before You Drink
+1. Eat a Meal Before You Drink

 Consuming food before drinking alcohol can significantly slow the rate of alcohol absorption.
 Foods high in protein, fiber, and healthy fats are particularly effective.
 These foods slow the emptying of your stomach, allowing alcohol to be absorbed more gradually.
 For example, a meal containing lean turkey, whole grains, and vegetables can help buffer the impact of alcohol.